 If you keep aquatic species in your tank, you should use a heavy substrate in the bottom to keep the pumice from being washed away.
-Additionally, while this type of soil additive is a great choice for planted tanks, it should be used in small amounts as it does not contain the same levels of nutrients as other soil mixtures do.
+Additionally, while this type of soil additive is an excellent choice for planted tanks, it should be used in small amounts as it does not contain the same levels of nutrients as other soil mixtures do.

 Buy Pumice Soil